 Why were Hippo chips discontinued?

-Hippo Chips was not marketed correctly and faced a lot of competition which led to its failure.
+Hippo Chips was not marketed correctly and faced a lot of competition, leading to its failure.

 Which company made Hippo Chips?